Gopher junior Ellis Mannon scored a 15.425 in the NCAA event finals Saturday night

-Mike Burns is in his eighth season as head coach of the Minnesota Men's Gymnastics Program.
-In 2005, his first year as the Gopher's head coach, Burns began laying the foundation for the future of the Gopher program.
+Mike Burns is in his 10th season as head coach of the Gopher men's gymnastics program in 2013-14.
+In 2005, his first year as Minnesota's head coach, Burns began laying the foundation for the future of the Gopher program.

 In just his third year at the helm (2007), Burns led the Golden Gophers to the NCAA Team Finals for the first time since 1990.
 According to the Gophers mentor, qualifying for the NCAA Team Finals (top six) is definitely the goal every season.

 "The only way to win the NCAA title is to get to the team finals, so that's a goal on an annual basis for us," Burns said.
 "Winning a national title would be a gift I truly want to give to the entire Gopher gymnastics alumni community, many of whom still live right here in the Twin Cities."

 A large part of the plan revolves around recruiting the best student-athletes in the country, bringing them into the Gopher athletic department family and creating champions.
 Burns has developed into a solid recruiter since setting up shop in Cooke Hall.
 Talented gymnasts continue to seek out the Maroon & Gold of Minnesota gymnastics.

 Burns, a native of Norwood, Mass., came to the Gophers from Michigan where he was assistant men's coach since 1997.
 Burns received the National Assistant Coach of the Year award in 1999, while helping lead Michigan to the 1999 NCAA Championship.
 He received the same honor in 2000, after leading the Wolverines to the second of two consecutive Big Ten team titles.
 During his tenure at Michigan, he coached five national champions, 37 All-Americans, and 14 Big Ten champions.